Tollens' reagent: Qualitative organic analysis

 Once the presence of a carbonyl group has been identified using 2,4-dinitrophenylhydrazine (also known as Brady's reagent or 2,4-DNPH or 2,4-DNP), Tollens' reagent can be used to distinguish ketone vs aldehyde.
 Tollens' reagent gives a negative test for most ketones, with alpha-hydroxy ketones being one exception.

 The test rests on the premise that aldehydes are more readily oxidized compared with ketones; this is due to the carbonyl-containing carbon in aldehydes having attached hydrogen.
-The diamine silver(I) complex in the mixture is an oxidizing agent and is the essential reactant in Tollens' reagent.
+The diamminesilver(I) complex in the mixture is an oxidizing agent and is the essential reactant in Tollens' reagent.
 The test is generally carried out in a test tube in a warm water bath.

-In a positive test, the diamine silver(I) complex oxidizes the aldehyde to a carboxylate ion and in the process is reduced to elemental silver and aqueous ammonia.
+In a positive test, the diamminesilver(I) complex oxidizes the aldehyde to a carboxylate ion and in the process is reduced to elemental silver and aqueous ammonia.
 The elemental silver precipitates out of solution, occasionally onto the inner surface of the reaction vessel, giving a characteristic "silver mirror".
 The carboxylate ion on acidification will give its corresponding carboxylic acid.
 The carboxylic acid is not directly formed in the first place as the reaction takes place under alkaline conditions.
 The ionic equations for the overall reaction are shown below; R refers to an alkyl group.